World-of-Workflows/WorkflowsUniversity/docs/12_workflow_activities/04_data/README.md

 Allows you to work with data and types in the system

 ## Data Tables Read
-**Description:** Gets a list of all data types.
+**Description:** Gets a list of all data tables.
 Data types are used as hints on how to render an item in the user interface.

 **Category:** Data